 Here’s former hotel owner and asset manager Randy Efron explaining how hotel management agreements are typically structured:

-The 10 biggest hotel management companies for 2024
+10 of the biggest hotel management companies in 2026

 Here are the ten largest hotel management companies by properties under management in the United States: